andysinx/H2-SimNet/README.md

 - **Hybrid Quantum-Classical Neural Networks** are applied for detection and classification.
 - **Variational Quantum Deep Reinforcement Learning (VQDRL)** strategies are explored for the localization task, leveraging quantum circuits to model complex decision-making policies.

 The hydrogen transport system is simulated using **Simscape Fluids**, and the dataset includes both normal operation and multiple anomalous scenarios.
 Federated learning is also employed to ensure **data privacy** and **decentralized intelligence**, reflecting real-world industrial constraints.
+**Note:** The dataset used in this project is confidential and proprietary to the partner company, subject to strict privacy and non-disclosure agreements, and therefore cannot be publicly shared.

 This repository reflects the full methodological evolution of the project—from classical to quantum intelligence and stands as the **central deliverable** of my Ph.D. research.